-MKCC will promote equality and inclusion, particularly for disadvantage families, looked after children and children in need by removing barriers of access to free places and working with parents/carers to give each child support to fulfil their potential.
-A provider should ensure that they have identified the disadvantaged children in their setting as part of the process for checking Early Years Pupil Premium (EYPP) eligibility.
-A provider will also use EYPP and any locally available funding streams e.g. Deprivation Funding or support to improve outcomes for this group.
-A provider will ensure the impact and outcomes of EYPP spending on each eligible childcan be evidenced to MKCC and for the purposes of their Ofsted inspection.
+MKCC will promote equality and inclusion (particularly for disadvantaged families, looked after children, and children in need) by removing barriers of access to free places and working with parents/carers to give each child support to fulfil their potential.

+The provider should ensure that they have identified disadvantaged children in their setting as part of the process for checking Early Years Pupil Premium (EYPP) eligibility.
+The provider will use EYPP and any locally available funding streams e.g. Deprivation Funding or support to improve outcomes for this group.

+The provider will ensure that the impact and outcomes of EYPP spending on each eligible child can be evidenced to MKCC and for the purposes of their Ofsted inspection.